 Justified in the case that they're both immortal, Kaguya Houraisan and Fujiwara no Mokou of Touhou have fought each other on a daily basis for several thousand years.

 Order and Chaos in Shin Megami Tensei.
-Four separate realities and counting and they refuse to let up.
+Five separate realities and counting and they refuse to let up.
 Even though every human "fulcrum" they attempt to recruit to their sides has turned around and screwed both factions over (assuming Neutral endings, which seems to be the case), YHVH and Lucifer will never end things.
-Worse yet, Shin Megami Tensei: Nocturne implies this has spawned a multiversal war used and abused by both sides with Humanity as their puppet in each possible universe.
+Shin Megami Tensei III: Nocturne reveals a multiversal war between Light and Dark with Humanity and demons as their puppets in the war.
+Lucifer's goal was to put an end to it, though he has abandoned that plan to the Omnicidal Maniac White.

 Mass Effect: the Reaper cycle of extinction might not count (certainly it's been going on for a long, long time and was never meant to end), but their one-to-three-hundred-year exterminations do.
 Javik mentions it frequently — by the time he was born, the Citadel had already fallen and his world had been reduced to a blackened wasteland, and it only got worse from there.